a740122/p4a-social/README.md

-# kivy_webview - WIP
+# kivy-social - WIP
-A soon to be working example of a login dialog call through webview in a kivy app
+A soon to be working set of social-networking functionalities for Kivy Apps

-This is meant to be run on android devices only for now.

-# Run it with KivyLauncher App:
+# Run on Android with KivyLauncher App:
 https://play.google.com/store/apps/details?id=org.kivy.pygame&hl=en

-main.py filepath should be:
-.../sdcard0/kivy/app/main.py

-project folder must contain:
-main.py
-android.txt

-android.txt can be an empty file, but must exist.
-It has the following optional fields: title=YourTitle author=YourName orientation=portrait
+Exaples are meant to be run on android devices only for now.
 Read more about using KivyLauncher at: https://kivy.org/docs/guide/packaging-android.html#packaging-your-application-for-the-kivy-launcher